rbignon/er-fog-vizu/README.md

 - **Frontier Highlighting** - See unexplored areas and their access points at a glance
 - **Item Log Integration** - Load Item Randomizer logs to see key item locations on gates
 - **Area Tagging** - Mark areas with custom tags for tracking your progress
-- **Streamer Sync** - Real-time synchronization between devices via WebSocket, perfect for OBS overlays
+- **Stream to OBS** - Real-time synchronization via WebSocket for OBS browser sources

 ## Quick Start